mtjakobczyk/kubernetes-toolkit/kubectl/README.md

 kubectl get pods -o json | jq '.items | length'
 ```

-Run an NGINX Pod and run a second Pod to query the NGINX for HTML:
+Run an NGINX Pod and run a second Pod to query the NGINX for HTML on Pod IP:
 ```
 kubectl run nginx --image=nginx
 # Wait for it